comprna/modkitopt/README.md

 # Running in HPC environments

-We recommend running ModkitOpt in an HPC environment, since modkit is called several times with different thresholds.
+**We recommend running ModkitOpt in an HPC environment**, since modkit is called several times with different thresholds.
 Nextflow handles submitting modkit jobs so that they can run at the same time, reducing the overall execution time of ModkitOpt.

 ## Dependencies